Social Icons

 Directed by Peter Berg

-Lone Survivor is the name of the movie and from which you can guess that in the end there was only a Lone Survivor and from the posters, you can also ascertain that it was Mark Whalberg, so no surprises there.
+Lone Survivor is the name of the movie, and from the title, you can guess that in the end, there’s only one lone survivor.
+From the posters, you can also tell it’s Mark Wahlberg, so no surprises there.

-Well I guess a movie about soldiers dying for their country will always have the audience respect, but that isn’t what made Lone Survivor cool, it was the screenplay.
-The movie started with the regular intro of all the cast involved, then it showed us the situation at hand and then there was a huge bang, and from then on the movie continued on a high to the very end.
-That is what makes Lone Survivor cool, it is the high, I’m not a drug user, but I can bet that the high that this movie delivers is as equal to that a user will get from a drug.
+Well, I guess a movie about soldiers dying for their country will always earn the audience’s respect, but that’s not what made Lone Survivor cool—it was the screenplay.
+The movie started with the regular intro of all the cast members, then it showed us the situation at hand, and then there was a huge bang.
+From that point on, the movie stayed on a high right up to the very end.
+That’s what makes Lone Survivor cool—the high.
+I’m not a drug user, but I can bet the high this movie delivers is equal to what a user might get from drugs, just saying.

-Peter Berg did a great job in the screenplay adaptation of the book Lone Survivor by Marcus Luttrell and Patrick Robinson, which was based on a true story.
+Peter Berg did a great job with the screenplay adaptation of the book Lone Survivor by Marcus Luttrell and Patrick Robinson, which is based on a true story.

-Class is what this movie delivers and the sound is just epic, the sound of the gun fire was what caught my attention after watching a clip on the way guns really sound as the clip was trying to defuse some of the Hollywood lies, I was impressed how this movie made good use of sound.
+Class is what this movie delivers, and the sound is just epic.
+The sound of the gunfire caught my attention after I watched a clip about how guns really sound—the clip was trying to debunk some Hollywood myths.
+I was impressed by how this movie made good use of sound.

-The film is based on SEAL Team 10's failed mission: Operation Red Wings on June 28, 2005, to capture and kill a notorious Taliban leader during the War in Afghanistan, in an effort to kill and capture a notorious Taliban figurehead.
+The film is based on SEAL Team 10's failed mission: Operation Red Wings on June 28, 2005.
+The mission aimed to capture and kill a notorious Taliban leader during the War in Afghanistan.
 (Source: Wikipedia)

-To cap it off in this movie’s ending, before the credits came rolling in we are shown the soldiers (real ones) who partook in this failed mission.
-I really recommend this movie for all to see, it is one that I believe will stand tall when you are rating the best of the best in war movies.
+At the end of the movie—before the credits roll—we’re shown the real soldiers who took part in this failed mission.
+I highly recommend this movie for everyone to see.
+It’s one that I believe will stand tall when you’re rating the best of the best in war movies.

 0 comments: